LINs-lab/cluster_tutorial/docs/Determined_AI_User_Guide.md

 2) (Optional) Configure environment variable

     If you are using your own PC, you need to add the environment variable `DET_MASTER=10.0.1.66`.
+If you are using the login node, no configuration is required, because the system administrator has already configured this globally on the login node.

     For Linux, *nix including macOS, if you are using `bash` append this line to the end of `~/.bashrc` (most systems) or `~/.bash_profile` (some macOS);